rdebusscher/kotlin-projects/README.md

 Using MicroStream in combination with Ktor and Codeine.
 Makes use of the MicroStream Kotlin configuration and Kodein extensions.

+## Kotlin Exposed

+An abstraction over JDBC calls within Kotlin using the Exposed library https://github.com/JetBrains/Exposed.
+The project contains also an example of using a DAO type of access on to of the SQL light way.

 ## ktor for Jakarta EE developers

 (Will be moved to https://github.com/rdebusscher/Project_FF)